The non-binary celebrity hairstylist, 36, who uses they/them pronouns, appeared on the actor and comedian’s Armchair Expert podcast in September.

-During the interview, Van Ness, 36, took issue with comedian Shepard branding The New York Times a “left-leaning” newspaper because, they claimed, it is “anti-trans”.
+During the interview, Van Ness took issue with Shepard, 48, branding The New York Times a “left-leaning” newspaper.
+Van Ness disagreed, arguing that it published “anti-trans” content.

-In response, Shepard, 48, argued that the NYT covered a range of subjects and opinions.
-He then raised the subject of trans athletes competing in the Olympics, as well as young trans people who transition while they are teenagers.
+What started out as a jovial and light-hearted conversation between Van Ness and Shephard in September took a turn when Shepard raised the subject of trans athletes competing in the Olympics, as well as young trans people who transitioned while they were underage.

-Shepard argued that being “critical” or “questioning” trans rights made the person into an “enemy”.
+He argued that being “critical” or “questioning” trans rights made the person into an “enemy”, to which Van Ness joked that it felt like they were “talking to my dad”.

-Following an impassioned 20-minute discussion, Van Ness said to Shepard: “I’m not calling you a transphobe.
-You can not be transphobic and still have thoughts that espouse trans misogyny and espouse transphobic ideologies and beliefs.”
+“I’m not calling you a transphobe.
+You can not be transphobic and still have thoughts that espouse trans misogyny and espouse transphobic ideologies and beliefs,” Van Ness added.

-In response, the TV personality began to cry.
-“I could just cry because I’m so tired of having to fight for little kids because they just want to be included.”
+“I could just cry because I’m so tired of having to fight for little kids because they just want to be included,” Van Ness responded emotionally as they broke down.

-“It’s a really difficult time right now,” they explained, adding that this was why the conversation had been so “trigger city”.
+“It’s a really difficult time right now,” Van Ness explained, adding that this was why the conversation had been so “trigger city”.